railgrade/Node.js-/docs/src/guide/elm_architecture.md

 ## Capabilities: the syntax sugar for effects

 Effects encode potentially quite complex, but common interactions, so they are the perfect candidate for some improved ergonomics in the APIs.
 This is where Crux capabilities come in.
 They provide a nicer API for creating effects, and in the future, they will likely provide implementations of the effect execution for the various supported platforms.
-Capabilities
+Capabilities can also implement more complex interactions with the outside world, such as chained network API calls or processing results of effects, like parsing JSON API responses.

+We will look at how capabilities work, and will build our own in the next chapter.

+---

+[^testing]: In reality, we do need to check that at least one of our HTTP requests executes successfully, but once one does, it is very likely that so long as they are described correctly, all of them will.